 Establishing a CSE Chair or Professorship

 Chairs and professorships are the highest honor that can be bestowed on a faculty member.
-Endowing a chair is one of the most effective means of attracting and nurturing outstanding scholars.
-Endowed chairs and professorships are used to attract outstanding scholars and retain our own top faculty, who are often pursued by other universities.
+Endowing a chair is one of the most effective means of attracting and nurturing outstanding scholars—and retaining top faculty, who are often pursued by other universities.

 - CSE's endowment is professionally managed and invested for growth through the University of Minnesota Foundation.
 The college's endowment spending policy preserves and increases the value of the endowment, and a portion of the interest earned on the principal, currently 4.5%, which is used to fund the chair or professorship.
 By protecting the principal investment, the endowment provides support in perpetuity, which overtime, will increase as the value of the principal increases.

 - A minimum of $2,000,000 is required for an endowed chair and a minimum of $1,000,000 is required for an endowed professorship.

 A gift of...
 Provides a permanent annual faculty support of...

 $1,000,000 $45,000 annual professorship stipend

 - When you establish a chair or professorship in CSE, you will be invited to participate in determining the criteria for this prestigious award.
 For example, you may wish to consider giving preference to faculty teaching or doing research in a specific discipline.
 The college will be happy to assist you in deciding what the faculty qualifications should be for your chair or professorship.

 - You will have the opportunity to name the fund in your own name, in honor or memory of someone, or in the name of your company.
 Most importantly, you will also get the chance to meet the faculty recipient of your named chair or professorship, which is a meaningful occasion for faculty and donors alike.